CCMMMA/wacommplusplus/README.md

 # WaComM++
 WaComM++ is a steroidized version of WaComM - Water quality Community Model.
-WaComM++ supports shared memory (OpenMP) and distributed memory (MPI) paralellization.
+WaComM++ supports CUDA GPU computation, shared memory (OpenMP), and distributed memory (MPI) parallelization.

-Water Community Model (WaComM) uses a particle-based Lagrangian approach relying on tridimensional marine dynamics field produced by coupled Eulerian atmosphere and ocean models.
+The Water Community Model (WaComM) uses a particle-based Lagrangian approach that relies on a tridimensional marine dynamics field produced by Eulerian atmosphere and ocean models.
-WaComM has been developed matching the hierarchical parallelization design requirements.
+WaComM has been developed to match the hierarchical parallelization design requirements.

 WaComM is an evolution of the Lagrangian Assessment for Marine Pollution 3D (LAMP3D, https://people.mio.osupytheas.fr/~doglioli/lamp.htm) model.
-We strongly optimized the algorithms improve the performance in high performance computing environments adding features as restarting, distributed, and shared memory parallelization.
+We strongly optimized the algorithms to improve performance in high-performance computing environments by adding features such as restarting, distributed, and shared memory parallelization.

 ![Concentration of suspended matter in sea water](images/wacommplusplus-surface-suspended-matter-bay-of-naples.png)